-First, generously flour a flat surface or a piece of parchment paper with gluten-free flour.
+Generously flour a flat surface or a piece of parchment paper with gluten-free flour.
 Then, take one of the discs of pie crust dough and roll it out to a round shape that is about 1/8 inch thickness about three inches wider than your pie plate.
 For example, if your pie plate is 9 inches, you’ll want your dough to be about 12 inches in diameter.

 Repeat with the other pie dough portion.
 Be sure to keep the dough, surface and rolling pin generously floured to make sure the dough doesn’t stick.

 Carefully transfer one of the pie crusts to the pie plate.
 Gently press the crust into place.
-Please note the crust cracks easily since it doesn’t contain any gluten to bind it.
+Please note the crust cracks easily because it doesn’t contain any gluten to bind it.
 About 1/2 inch of the dough should hang over the pie plate.

 Then, add two tablespoons of gluten-free flour to the bottom crust.
 This will help soak up any additional juices from the filling.

 Now you’re ready to pour the apple filling into the pie crust and smooth it into an even layer.